neurodatascience/file_tree_check/README.md

 * ***identifierEngine.py*** contains the IdentifierEngine class.
 This class is used to extract the identifier string from files and directories based on the regular expression given to it (from the config file).

 * ***smartPath.py*** contains the SmartPath abstract class.
-The SmartFilePath and SmartDirectoryPath both inherit from this class.
+The SmartFilePath and SmartDirectoryPath both inherit from it.

-* ***smartFilePath.py*** contains the SmartDirectoryPath class, the implementation of SmartPath for directories.
+* ***smartFilePath.py*** contains the SmartDirectoryPath class, the implementation of SmartPath for files.

-* ***smartDirectoryPath.py*** contains the SmartFilePath class, the implementation of SmartPath for files.
+* ***smartDirectoryPath.py*** contains the SmartFilePath class, the implementation of SmartPath for directories.